 Approval for night-time works must be granted by MCA with the awareness of the Ministry of Commerce, Industry, Labour and Immigration.
 The staff involved must be informed prior to as well of the nighttime works.

-The following is a breakdown of anticipated construction staging for the works:
+The following is a breakdown of the construction staging for the works previously undertaken under SIRAP: